Dagimawi7/Swarm-Robotics-Coordination-/README.md

   Move randomly in a 2D space.
   Detect and avoid collisions with each other by changing direction.
   Continuously update and print their positions.

+To run it :

+paste the code In your preferred Ide and make sure python is installed.